OWASP/DVSA/AWS/LESSONS/LESSON_05.md

 ![alt stealing](https://i.imgur.com/8NXyXlQ.png)

 We got an error from the API function.
 But the database was updated with the new data.
-Since we did not issue a SQS notification for the payment, the receipts will be proccessed with a daily cron-job function.
+Since we did not issue a SQS notification for the payment, the receipt will be proccessed with a daily cron-job function.
 However, it is already possible to see it in the orders page.

 - - -
 [ToC](../LESSONS/README.md) | [1](../LESSONS/LESSON_01.md) | [2](../LESSONS/LESSON_02.md) | [3](../LESSONS/LESSON_03.md) | [4](../LESSONS/LESSON_04.md) | [5](../LESSONS/LESSON_05.md) | [6](../LESSONS/LESSON_06.md) | [7](../LESSONS/LESSON_07.md) | [8](../LESSONS/LESSON_08.md) | [9](../LESSONS/LESSON_09.md) | [10](../LESSONS/LESSON_10.md)